- How do I Check the Status of My Claim to Make Sure it Stays on Track?

 If the SSA does need information from your doctor, additional evidence, or other documentation, you can get it to the organization faster than if you wait for the mailed notification to reach you.
 The quicker the SSA gets the information it needs, the faster it can make a determination about your disability.

 No matter how you check the status of your claim, you can view the same information about your application or appeal.
-Depending on where you are in the application or appeals process, this information could include:
+This information includes your filing date and:

 - Your current status; and